 During her illness, Jason says that he and Amy had many conversations about parenting their three children.

-"And one of the things I wanted to ask her was, 'how am I going to do this without you?
-You're the best mom ever and it seems so natural to you,'" he says.
-"And she flat-out assured me that the kids love you, and you're a great parent, and they're also not little kids anymore."
+"One of the things I wanted to ask her was, 'How am I going to do this without you?
+You're the best mom ever, and it seems so natural to you,'" he says.
+"And she flat-out assured me that the kids love [me], and [I'm] a great parent, and they're also not little kids anymore."

 Although he's been given that fresh start, things have not been easy for Jason.